-Low Season Weddings
+1. Low Season Weddings

-Here’s an example: the beautiful Cripps Barn has a hire price of £8,000 on a Saturday in August 2020, but a Saturday in February 2020 is £3,500.
-That’s a saving of £4,500 just by choosing a low-season date!
+Here’s an example: the beautiful Cripps Barn has a hire price of £8,050 on a Saturday in August 2023, but a Saturday in February 2023 is £4,050.
+That’s a saving of £4,000 just by choosing a low-season date!

 READ MORE: The Best Newly-Opened Wedding Venues

 On top of your venue being cheaper, suppliers will often be cheaper too as they’re in less demand and you can negotiate a good price.
-Many photographers will offer cheaper rates in the low season, as will caterers, hair and make-up artists, DJs and car hire.
+Many photographers will offer cheaper rates in the low season, as will wedding caterers, hair and make-up artists, DJs and car hire.
 You could save yourself a huge amount across your wedding budget by being date savvy.

-Like low-season weddings, getting Hitched on a Monday to Thursday is considerably cheaper than weekend weddings because there’s less demand for them.
+Like low-season weddings, getting hitched on a Monday to Thursday is considerably cheaper than weekend weddings because there’s less demand for them.

 Not only will a popular venue be cheaper if you host it on a Monday, Tuesday, Wednesday or Thursday, it’s more likely to be available.

 READ MORE: 37 Ways to Save Money on Your Wedding